 After the beef cooled for just a bit, I took two forks and shredded the beef.
 If you choose not to use all of the shredded beef in your soup, you can make BBQ beef sandwiches with the extra.
 (Equally as delicious!)

-NOTE: Due to allergies to onions, garlic, and corn, I removed a portion of the soup and placed it into another container before these ingredients to the soup.
+NOTE: Due to my allergies to onions, garlic, and corn, I removed a portion of the soup before adding these ingredients.

-I placed a lid on my stock pot and simmered the soup until the vegetables were tender when poked with a fork.
-I then added the shredded beef and simmered the soup just a little longer to allow the beef to get completely hot.
-A picture of me would probably have revealed that I was drooling at this point.
+I placed a lid on my stockpot and simmered the soup until the vegetables were tender when poked with a fork.
+Next, the shredded beef went in.
+I allowed the soup to simmer a little longer to allow the beef to get completely hot.

 There really isn’t anything quite like a bowl of good Old Fashioned Vegetable Soup to warm one’s soul.
-This soup is not only delicious and healthy, it’s also filling.
+This soup is not only delicious and healthy, but it’s also filling.
 Enjoying a hot, steamy bowl will help you stay toasty warm on a cold day or night.